Progress

 ankle much nearer to your

-abdomen as your position progresses toward a completely developed cross-legged
+your abdomen as your position progresses toward a completely developed

-of both of your shins at your ankles rotate minutely, the upper side forward,
+of both of your shins at your ankles will rotate minutely, the upper side

-cross-legged position progresses toward a completely developed cross-legged
+your abdomen as your cross-legged position progresses toward a completely

-29 When your legs are crossed in the position that you intend to
+24 When you have placed your legs are crossed in the position that you

-maintain still, to ensure that you did not place your ankle too high on your
+intend to maintain still, to ensure that you did not place your ankle too high

 Then tighten the muscles